ThomasAMH/chess/chess_game_plan.md

    3. Update a data structure (hashmap) of all possible legal in the current game state
    4. Append any special moves at the end based on unit type (En Passant & Castling)

+6. updateChessBoard(board, move)
+   1. ☑ Move the piece on the board provided
+      1. ☑ Remove old piece, if capture
+      2. ☑ Add new piece, if promote

-6. updateSpecialMoveFlags - _Called when a move happens_
+7. updateSpecialMoveFlags - _Called when a move happens_
     #### Castle
    1. wLRook, wRRook, wKing and black counterparts are checked.
 If moved, set flag to false.
    2. Ensure squares are vacant